 \subsection{Asymptotic $t$-distribution}

 In this context, various stochastic approximation algorithms can be employed to run parallel sequences.
-To derive a valid $t$-distribution, it is essential to consider cases where asymptotic normality is applicable for the estimate $\hat{x}_{n}^{(k)}$ in each sequence.
+To derive a valid $t$-distribution, it is essential to consider cases where asymptotic normality is applicable to the estimate $\hat{x}_{n}^{(k)}$ in each sequence.
 Specifically, for each $k = 1, \ldots, K$,

-In the case of ASGD as denoted in \eqref{eqn:asgd}, the celebrate work of Polyak and Juditsky \cite{polyak1992acceleration} demonstrated the asymptotic normality with the sandwich form $\Sigma$ as mentioned before.
-Other algorithms, such as various versions of weighted-averaged SGD \cite{wei2023weighted}, Root-SGD \cite{li2022root}, and StoSQP \cite{na2022asymptotic}, have also been shown to possess this asymptotic normality property, albeit with adjusted limiting covariance matrices.
+In the case of ASGD as denoted in \eqref{eqn:asgd}, the celebrated work of \cite{polyak1992acceleration} demonstrated the asymptotic normality with the sandwich form $\Sigma$ as mentioned before.
+Other algorithms, such as various versions of weighted-averaged SGD \citep{wei2026general}, Root-SGD \citep{li2022root}, and StoSQP \citep{na2025asymptotic}, have also been shown to possess this asymptotic normality property, albeit with adjusted limiting covariance matrices.

 For any vector $\upsilon\in\R^{d}$, considering inference for the linear functional $\upsilon^{\top}x^{*}$ at the $n$-th iteration (with $N = nK$ total samples), define the sample variance $\hat{\sigma}_{\upsilon}^{2}$ as